 The reserved word this is used to indicate explicitly that we want to have access to a non-static field of a class or to call some of its non-static methods.
-When this explicit clarification is not needed, it can be skipped and directly to access the elements of the class.
+When this explicit clarification is not needed, it can be omitted to access the elements of the class directly.

-Although it is understood clearly, the reserved word this is often used for access to fields in the class, because it helps to make the code easier to read, understand and maintain, by explicitly stating that we access a field and not a local variable.
+Nevertheless, the reserved word this is often used for the access of fields in the class, because it makes the code easier to read, understand and maintain, by explicitly stating that we access a field and not a local variable.